-HOW TO VISIT IT: The location is We are located on the UAF Campus at 1962 Yukon Drive, Fairbanks, AK.
+HOW TO VISIT IT: The location is at the UAF Campus at 1962 Yukon Drive, Fairbanks, AK.
 Hours are 10 AM – 5:30 PM daily.
 Doors/Admission sales close at 5 PM.
 Closed Thanksgiving Day.

 One of the very unique things to do in Fairbanks is to visit the Robert G. White Large Animal Research Station, at the University of Alaska Fairbanks.
 This is the only captive research musk ox herd in the world.

-The 130-acre facility also has a herd of reindeers.
-Here you can visit the facility and learn about the animals and the artic adaptations, their history, and all about their researches.
+The 130-acre facility also has a herd of reindeer.
+Here you can visit the facility and learn about the animals and the artic adaptations, their history, and all about their research.
 You can also have the opportunity to do a behind the scenes tours all year long.
 Just make the reservations here.

 This botanical garden is a very valuable source of information, with the mission to be a center of education and research in subarctic horticulture.
 Plus, here you can spend a few hours enjoying the beautiful views, among ponds, sculptures, water gardens, and benches.

 HOW TO VISIT: Located on the West Ridge of the University of Alaska.
 The garden is open from 8 am to 8 pm from Memorial Day to Labor Day.
 It is free, but the suggested admission is $5 per person.